Pub licence and how to obtain one

 Applying for a pub licence?

 Most public houses are brewery owned and most pub companies will expect an applicant to hold a personal licence before being considered for one of its pubs.
-Some pub companies do run in house courses, but these can prove to be expensive!
-When applying for a licence to run a pub, you will also have to under take a Criminal Records Bureau (CRB) check to prove you have no relevant offences under both the Licensing Act 2003 and the Scottish Licensing Act 2005.
+Some pub companies do run in-house courses, but these can prove to be expensive!
+When applying for a licence to run a pub, you will also have to under take a criminal records check or DBS check as they are now known.
+This is to prove you have no relevant offences under both the Licensing Act 2003 and or the Scottish Licensing Act 2005.
 A relevant offence may lead to an objection from the police to your personal licence application.

-The average cost of a licensee’s personal pub licence is around £300.
-This would include processing the full licence, examination fees, CRB or PNC check and cost of the training course.
-This licence is then valid for ten years.
+The average cost of a licensee’s personal pub licence is around £340.
+However PLT offer a English or Welsh full personal licence for just £295 This would include processing the full licence, examination fees, DBS check and cost of the APLH training course.
+Once granted This licence is then valid indefinitely.
+The cost of a full Scottish licence is just £275 including all fees and training, once granted the licence is valid for ten years, however currently refresher training is required every 5 years from the date of grant.

-A pub will also hold a premises licence in its own right, renewable every twelve months this based on the rateable value of the public house.
+A public house will also hold a premises licence in its own right, renewable every twelve months this based on the rate-able value of the public house.
+This is generally the responsibility of the pub company to pay the renewal fees unless you own the Freehold.

 Book your pub licence course online

-Personal Licence Training Limited can process your full personal alcohol licence for just £295.00- click here to find your local training venue and for course dates.
-Simply enter your post code and choose from over 120 training venues nationwide.
+Personal Licence Training (UK)Ltd can process your full personal alcohol licence for just £295.00- click here to find your local training venue and for course dates.
+Simply enter your post code and choose from over 80 plus training venues nationwide.